sisatech/vorteil-documentation/doc/guides/importing_shared_objects/README.md

 # Importing Shared Objects
-Tips on how to get the shared objects required to run your binary.
+How to include the shared objects/libraries your app depends on.